flisanp/ms1-ceramic-studio/README.md

 # Credits

 #### Content
-The content of the website is fictional but to seek information and inspiration about what others ceramist puts on their websites I have visited these talented ceramist and their sites:
+The content of the website is fictional but to seek information and inspiration about what other ceramist puts on their websites I have visited these talented ceramist and their sites:

 https://madokarindal.com